Walkie Talkie Radio For Travel

 "I didn't get that" is your usual reply, "say that again."
 By following the above five steps you will improve your conversations 100%.

 Speak slower than normal - its a good idea to force yourself to speak slightly slower than normal.
 This will help improve clarity.

-NSCAVE SUV Equipped For Travel (NSCAVE now uses an equipped Grand Caravan)
+NSCAVE Equipped For Travel (NSCAVE uses an equipped Grand Caravan)

 Holding the units for long periods is not the answer either.
 Our way of compensating for the problem follows.

 Using a strip of velcro on both the Walkie Talkie and the windshield post, mount one of the units so it stays vertical near the windshield and side window.

 Quality velcro will hold the unit in place through the roughest of roads.